cameron-gagnon/LED_lights/README.md

 Pixelated
 ===

-Not much to see here yet :( Check back soon!
+## Features ##

+* Decent interface on mobile and web
+* Uses AJAX requests so the main webpage does not reload
+* Many patterns can be pre-programmed and sent on the fly

 ## TODO ##

-* Improve index.html for viewing on mobile first (a.k.a. learn bootstrap)
-* Use AJAX requests instead of redirecting/reloading the page
-* Add ability to do patterns instead of just on/off (partially implemented, but could use more fine grained control)
-* Control 2 sets of LED strands to be able to behave independently
-* Put Duo 2FA in the auth path (could just be 1FA in this case xD)
 * Add hardware list, setup process, and overall description here for others to use.
+Contact me if you would like information on this